Catholic Church sexual abuse cases by country: Australia

 In September 2020, the Australian state of Queensland passed legislation which makes it so religious institutions, such as the Catholic Church and their members are no longer able to use the sanctity of confession as a defence against failing to report material information about the sexual abuse of children.
 Under the new Queensland law, clergy who refuse to report confessions of sex abuse will face a maximum sentence of three years in prison.
 In October 2020, the Royal Commission into Institutional Responses to Child Sexual Abuse found that the church had failed to intervene against Thomas Butler, a Marist Brother known as Brother Patrick, when students reported that he sexually abused them within the three-year period he taught at Queensland capital Brisbane's Marist College Ashgrove.
 Butler had received sex abuse complaints in between 1991 and 1993.
 Provincial of the Marist Brothers in Australia, Brother Peter Carroll, delivered an apology at the royal commission's public hearing.

 New Zealand

 The abuse scandal at the Marylands School is an important chapter in the clerical abuse affairs in New Zealand but other cases have also emerged.

 South America

 Argentina

 On 17 August 2019, Argentina Bishop Sergio Buenanueva of San Francisco, Cordoba, acknowledged the history of sex abuse in the Catholic Church in Argentina.
-Buenanueva, who was labeled as a "Prelate" for the Argentine Catholic Church, also stated that the church's sex abuse crisis in Argentina, which is Pope Francis's native country, was "just beginning".
+Buenanueva, who was labeled as a "Prelate" by the Argentine Catholic Church, also stated that the church's sex abuse crisis in Argentina, which is Pope Francis's native country, was "just beginning".
 On 15 July 2020, it was revealed that a lawyer had issued criminal charges against Archbishops Eduardo Martin of Rosario and Sergio Fenoy of Santa Fe de la Vera Cruz for seeking to "supplant the public prosecutor's office" by encouraging complaints to another body.

 A Network of Survivors of Ecclesiastical Abuse in Argentina has been set up.